-I believe that progress in Afghanistan and Pakistan will be gradual, and sometimes halting.
+I believe that progress in Afghanistan and Pakistan will be gradual, and some-times halting.
 Yet I believe we can succeed.
 The President's announced strategy and this force-flow decision give us the best possible chance for success.
 We must exhibit vision, apply sufficient resources, and display endurance to realize our objectives for Afghanistan and Pakistan.
 Most challenges we now confront in the South Asia region are not military in nature.
 They require solutions from and led by national and local governments.
 Yet none of these solutions are possible in an environment of insecurity.
 Our role must be to fill the security gap for a short time, concurrently growing our partner government's capacity to self-secure.
-Pursued with resolve, our actions will send an unmistakable message that the United States remains committed to the common good, while steadily expanding the sets of partnerships available to address future challenges without a long-term need for large numbers of U.S. combat forces.
+Pursued with resolve, our actions will send an unmistakable message that the United States remains comable to address future challenges without a long-term need for large numbers of U.S. combat forces. mitted to the common good, while steadily expanding the sets of partnerships avail-